Medicare Enrolled

 Summary

-Dr. Pecoraro is a mixed practice specialist, with above-average Medicare volume (top 1% in FL), and high industry engagement (low-engagement, top 3%), with 17 years of practice experience.
+Dr. Pecoraro is a mixed practice specialist, with above-average Medicare volume (top 1% in FL), with low-engagement industry engagement in the top 3% of FL peers, with 17 years of NPI registration.

 This summary is auto-generated from federal data.
 It describes data availability and patterns — not clinical quality.
 Read our methodology →